Undergraduate Course Catalog 2014-2015

 4EDUC 500 is required only for those preparing for teacher certification.

-In addition to the biology core curriculum, students must complete 10 biology elective courses.
-Eight of the 10 courses are to be selected from courses listed in three categories/disciplines; the other two can come from the category lists or can be any other biological sciences course with approval of the student’s adviser.
-The eight selected courses should include at least two from each of the three categories and must include two animal courses, two plant courses, and one microbe course.
+In addition to the biology core curriculum, students must complete seven biology elective courses.
+Three of the seven courses are to be selected from courses listed in three categories/disciplines; the other four can come from the category lists or can be any other biological sciences course with approval of the student’s adviser.
+The seven selected courses should include at least one each from the three categories and must include one animal- and one plant-identified courses.
 A complete list of approved courses in each category/discipline is available from the student’s adviser, the Department of Biological Sciences office, and the biology website at biology.unh.edu.
 Corequisite lecture and lab courses count as one course.
-Courses listed in more than one category will satisfy requirements in only one category.
 All UNH students must take four writing-intensive courses and one must be in their major.

 One 600, 795, or 796 experience totaling three or more credits or any two 795-796 experiences of two credits each can fulfill one course requirement in any category with adviser approval.
 A Petition for Academic Variance approved by the chair of the Department of Biological Sciences is required to count 795-796 experiences for more than one major required course.
 Students should check the biology website (biology.unh.edu), and the UNH online catalog for updates and current course offerings.